 To request access:

-You will be given a key to access the room.
 Once a key is ready we will contact you to set up a key pick-up.

 For immediate use, you may sign out the key for the lactation room in the Lehman Wellness office.
 Please note that you may only access the sign out the key during our times of operation and that the room may be in use at any time.